sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 \[1\] [GC Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html).
 \[2\] [Mark Schwarts, Enterprise Strategist, ex-CIO of US Citizenship and Immigration Services, author of War and Peace and IT](https://youtu.be/2BM0xYfcexY?t=936).
+\[3\] "The business must accept the risk and uncertainty that comes with technology, while IT must accept the risk and uncertainty that comes with business" - Mark Schwartz, [War &amp; Peace &amp; IT](https://itrevolution.com/book/war-and-peace-and-it/)